-Mike Sharkey, our guest blogger, is the CEO of Autopilot, easy-to-use software for multi-channel marketing automation.
+Mike Sharkey, our guest author, is the CEO of Autopilot, easy-to-use software for multi-channel marketing automation.
 Check out the Autopilot blog to learn more about marketing automation, lead nurturing, and creating remarkable customer journeys.

 I had just finished watching 10 videos on UserTesting.com.
 It was late in the afternoon and I hadn’t slept in days since we launched Autopilot.
 I was tired and stumped.
 Since launch, our test users were nailing our onboarding flow 9 out of 10 times for a killer activation rate.
 But for some strange reason real users were having a hard time with the exact same flow.